 28 miles, elevation 5900′

 Longest day so far on the Hayduke?
-Maybe, I can’t recall.
+Maybe, or at least a tie.
 It kind of felt like it at times.
 We got an early start and immediately changed plans.
 I hadn’t noticed, but Stellar and Artemis saw that we could hike a lower elevation route called the Grandview Trail.
 It stayed well below the rim and outside the park, only rising to 7900′.
-The main Under the Rim route would have taken us over 9000′ and we’d already been encountering snow at the lower elevations.
-For some reason, the south end of the park seemed to be holding more snow… probably because it’s higher than where we started in the north.
+The main Under the Rim route would have taken us over 9000′ and we’d already been encountering snow at lower elevations.
+For some reason, the south end of the park seemed to be holding more snow.
 We’d already seen the best parts of the park the day before, so it didn’t seem like we’d be missing out on much.

-Bushwhacking was one thing but about a quarter of the time we were also navigating snow.
+Bushwhacking was one thing but about a quarter of the time we were also marching through snow.
 I kind of enjoy walking over snow but did not like trying to push scrub oak aside and step over downed logs while also worrying about slipping or postholing.

 It was a tedious trail, overgrown and faint a lot of the way, plus 5 decent ups and downs over ridges.
 But any time I grew tired of it, I imagined the upper trail conditions (or no trail at all), and counted my blessings.
-By lunch we’d come to the junction with the red line and the southern end of the park boundary.
+By lunch, we’d come to the junction with the red line and the southern end of the park boundary.
 We took a long break of over an hour, but in that time still didn’t see Mac.
-We’d left him at camp, since he didn’t rise as early.
-We also figured he’d taken the higher route and were curious how it was going for him.
+We’d left early while he was still in camp.
+We figured he’d taken the higher route and were curious how it was going for him.